godunko/a0b-base/README.md

 `a0b_base` crate has configuration variable `a0b_base.tasking` to specify presence of tasking support.
 This variable is not used by this crate, and provided to simplify configuration of other crates.
 Possible values are:
   * `none` there is no tasking support, `light` GNAT runtime is used.
 Ada tasking constructs are not supported.
   * `ada` tasking support is provided by Ada runtime.
-It is case of `light-tasking` and `embedded` GNAT runtimes.
+It is case of `light-tasking` and `embedded` GNAT runtimes, as well as native runtimes.
 Ada tasking constructs are supported.
   * `a0b` simple thread scheduler is provided by [`a0b_tasking`](https://github.com/godunko/a0b-tasking) crate and `light` GNAT runtime is used.
 Ada tasking constructs are not supported, however, application can manage threads "manually".